South Tryon Square

 South Tryon Square is a development consisting of two 14-story high-rises in Charlotte, North Carolina.
-The first building, at 201 South Tryon, was opened in 1961 as the Barclays American; from its second renovation, in 1999, the facade was changed to the current gray and green granite with green glass and ornamental metal.
+The first building, at 201 South Tryon, was opened in 1961 as the American Credit Corporation building; from its second renovation, in 1999, the facade was changed to the current gray and green granite with green glass and ornamental metal.
 The second building, at 237 South Tryon, was opened in 2001 as a hotel branded Courtyard by Marriott and houses the 698-space parking garage.
 Both buildings are also connected to the neighboring BB&T Center by dual skybridges, as part of the Overstreet Mall.

 History

 The George Cutter Building and the NCNB Building across the street may have been the state's first Miesian glass and steel skyscrapers.
 Their design was based on the Lever House skyscraper in New York City.

 American Credit Corporation, whose "ACC" logo on top of the building became prominent in Charlotte's skyline, became Barclays American in 1980.

 Spectrum Properties renovated the BarclaysAmerican building in the 1990s.
 Tearing the building down was considered, but developers added a new exterior.

 At the time the building was sold for $68.5 million to a pension fund for the city of Detroit in 2006, major tenants included Wachovia, Dean & DeLuca, and a Marriott Courtyard hotel.
 Spectrum continued to manage the building.